Table Of Content

 • Gastroparesis: A condition in which the stomach takes too long to empty, causing nausea, vomiting, and bloating.

-While those conditions are the most commonly discussed conditions linked to dysautonomia in the conventional medical world today, we now know that dysautonomia plays a significant role in much more common childhood conditions such autism, sensory challenges, seizures, autoimmune conditions (allergies, asthma, etc.), PANS/PANDAS, and so much more.
+While those conditions are the most commonly discussed conditions linked to dysautonomia in the conventional medical world today, we now know that dysautonomia plays a significant role in much more common childhood conditions such as autism, sensory challenges, seizures, autoimmune conditions (allergies, asthma, etc.), PANS/PANDAS, and so much more.

 The Role of the Vagus Nerve in Autonomic Regulation

-When functioning properly, the vagus nerve helps to promote relaxation and recovery by activating the parasympathetic nervous system.
+When functioning properly, the vagus nerve helps to promote relaxation and recovery by activating the Parasympathetic Nervous System.
 However, when it is not working optimally, it can contribute to the development of dysautonomia and its associated symptoms.

 What Causes Dysautonomia?